adamn/playbooks/README.md

 If everything works, you should be able to ssh to the instance from any of your vagrant hosts:

- * username: `cirros`
- * password: `cubswin:)`

-Note: You may get a "connection refused" when attempting to ssh to the instance.
-It can take several minutes for the ssh server to respond to requests, even though the cirros instance has booted and is pingable.
+	cd testcases/standard; vagrant ssh compute (for the compute instance)

+If you get connection refused, you may want to confirm that your vagrant key is available:

+	ssh-add ~/.vagrant.d/insecure_private_key

 ## Vagrant hosts

 The hosts for the standard configuration are:

- * 10.1.0.2 (our cloud controller)
+ * 10.1.0.2 (controller)
  * 10.1.0.3 (compute node #1)
- * 10.1.0.4 (the quantum network host)
+ * 10.1.0.4 (neutron host)
- * 10.1.0.5 (the swift storage host)
+ * 10.1.0.5 (swift storage host)

-You should be able to ssh to these VMs (username: `vagrant`, password:
+You should be able to ssh to these VMs (`vagrant status`).
-`vagrant`).
-You can also authenticate  with the vagrant private key:

-`ssh-add ~/.vagrant.d/insecure_private_key`

 ## Interacting with your cloud